Chronic Cough: Causes and Natural Treatment (90% Success Rate)

 Permanent remedy for persistent cough

-After testing their patients, over 150 Russian medical doctors (who developed this exercise) found that persistent cough is possible only in those patients who have less than 20 seconds for the body O2 test.
+After testing their patients, over 150 Soviet medical doctors (who developed this exercise) found that persistent cough is possible only in those patients who have less than 20 seconds for the body O2 test.
 As a result, the permanent chronic-cough remedy is to slow down the unconscious- or automatic-breathing pattern closer to the medical norm in order to get more than 20 seconds for the body O2 test all the time.

 J Assoc Physicians India.
 2000 Mar;48(3):343-5.